oss-review-toolkit/ort/docs/hints-for-use-with-docker.md

   -v $PWD/:/project \ # Mount current working directory into /project to use as input. ort --info \
   -c /project/ort/config.yml \ # Use file from "<workingdirectory>/ort" as config.
+  analyze -i /project \ # Analyze the current working directory using the alias (set earlier in the -v option).
+  -o /project \ # Output goes into the current working directory.
-  analyze -i /project [...] # Insert further arguments for the command.
+  [...] # Insert further arguments for the command.
 ```

 If only a subproject shall be analyzed, change the input path `-i /project` to `-i /project/subproject`.
 Note that still the projects root directory needs to be mounted to Docker for ORT to detect VCS information.